 (Image credit: Future)

 Christmas will be here before you know it, and no home decorating brings as much joy as festive decorations do.
-Whether you lean maximalist or minimalist in your seasonal displays, the warmth of Christmas cheer is unabated.
+Whether you lean maximalist or minimalist in your Christmas decorating ideas, the warmth of festive cheer is unabated.

 Deciding how to decorate your home for Christmas is all about choosing decorations that reflect that Christmas spirit — and I've gone through the beauty that is the Livingetc archives to find the very best Christmas decorating ideas to suit any space.